Technical Documentation Know-How

 To help you find suitable authoring tools, I’ve compiled a number of market overviews of useful software.
 The lists include tools to create and edit user manuals, online help files, and screencasts, as well as a number of other working aids for technical writers and translators.

 Additionally, I’ve included a number of lists of useful web sites and recommended books.
-This is a collection of the resources that we use ourselves in our daily work as technical writers.
+This is a collection of the resources that I use myself in my daily work as a technical writer.

 You can find the links within the navigation area on the left.

 I’ll also be happy to provide individual advice and to design, write, or improve user manuals, online help files, and screencasts for you.